MULTIMEDIA------- SOUND ABOUT CV

 The idea was based on a MaxMSP patch that re-arranges the captured field recordings into a new sonic topology

-Developed during summer Residency in zech Republic, at KRA Vysočina, in 2025,
+Developed during summer Residency in Czech Republic, at KRA Vysočina, in 2025, suppported by Visegrad Fonts

 Installation